 Anytime you are injured or suffer property damage in which you’re seeking compensation from an insurance company, whether it’s your’s or another party’s insurance, you’re making a claim.
 You don’t need a lawyer to make a claim, but hiring one of our attorneys to assist you is in your better interest.
 We’ll make certain your claim is complete before it’s offered to an insurance company.
 We’re not a settlement mill firm, meaning that we accept whatever amount the insurance company offers in an attempt to make loads of money.
 We fight insurance companies for the proper compensation for your injury.

 When negotiations don’t result in proper compensation, we’ll file suit for you, meaning we’ll file the paperwork at the courthouse.
 In recent years, insurance companies have become more aggressive in defending claims making the need for an attorney more important than ever.
 Many cases are settled before trial, but some are not.
 Our lawyers are unafraid to take on big insurance companies in the courtroom to fight for you.

 One of main concerns when hiring an attorney is how much money you will spend.
-At Schultz and Myers, our first interview with you, or consultation, is free.
+At Schultz & Myers Personal Injury Lawyers, our first interview with you, or consultation, is free.
 We bear the financial risk with our Risk-Free Fee Guarantee.
 We will NEVER charge you unless we win your case.
 Additionally, we take care of all expenses relating to your case which may range from hundreds to hundreds of thousands of dollars.